csswizardry/csswizardry.github.com/_posts/2014-01-07-extending-silent-classes-in-sass.md

 anyway) whilst attempting to mitigate the effects of its ‘greedy’ nature.

-There may well be better ways—and I’d love to hear them—but this, for now, is how I’m handling it.
+There may well be better ways — and I’d love to hear them — but this, for now, is how I’m handling it.
 I actually created a mixin (which hasn’t been stress tested _at all_) to generate this in one, DRYer go:
 [jsfiddle.net/csswizardry/ECntr](http://jsfiddle.net/csswizardry/ECntr/)